giorgiop/nips15workshop/CFP.md

 Also, there will be a **special issue on the [Journal of Privacy and Confidentiality](http://repository.cmu.edu/jpc/)**, depending on quality and number of submissions, and subject to the organizers' judgement.

+*More detailed instruction for submitting demo will be posted here soon.*

 ### Important dates